offen/docker-volume-backup/README.md

 # The passphrase for the identity file

 # SSH_IDENTITY_PASSPHRASE="pass"

+# The credential's account name when using Azure Blob Storage.

+# AZURE_STORAGE_ACCOUNT_NAME="account-name"

+# The credential's primary account key when using Azure Blob Storage.

+# AZURE_STORAGE_PRIMARY_ACCOUNT_KEY="<xxx>"

+# The container name when using Azure Blob Storage.

+# AZURE_STORAGE_CONTAINER_NAME="container-name"

+# The service endpoint when using Azure Blob Storage.
+This is a template that
+# will be passed the account name as shown in the value below.

+# AZURE_STORAGE_ENDPOINT="https://{{ .AccountName }}.blob.core.windows.net/"

 # In addition to storing backups remotely, you can also keep local copies.
 # Pass a container-local path to store your backups if needed.
 You also need to